RyanQin24/Breadboard-CPU/README.md

 **_3) Register File design_**

 Beside the register IC, the register file also contains control circuits for the mux used to direct the input data.

-Since enable required an extra input f
+Note: for the case of R0 (Register 0 with value always being 0), it is a special case.
+Instead of using physical registers, R0 is effectively always zero by wiring ground to R0 input on ALU's mux.

 **_4) ALU design_**
 The ALU is the component doing Adding and subtracting.